Dementia, senility or Canine Cognitive Dysfunction (CCD) – whatever you call it, dementia in dogs does exist.

 - Socialising with dogs, other pets and people

-- Keep your dog at a healthy weight
+- Keeping your dog at a healthy weight

 - Good oral hygiene by brushing, providing dental sticks and dental checks

-- See your vet when you notice any changes in your dog’s behaviour.
+- Seeing your vet when you notice any changes in your dog’s behaviour.

 Dealing with the effects of dementia in older dogs